elpaso/qgis-connect-plugin/docs/source/usage.rst

    If your organization works with the remote *Boundless QGIS Plugin Repository* it will be necessary to provide credentials to fully access the repository.
-   This can be done using the :ref:`connect-wizard` as described above or setting them manually using the QGIS *Plugin Manager* settings.
+   This can be done using the :ref:`connect-tool` as described above or setting them manually using the QGIS *Plugin Manager* settings.

 .. _from-local-repository: